farmOS/farmOS/docs/index.md

 Both Drupal and farmOS are licensed under the [GNU General Public License], which means they are [free] and [open source].

+To learn how to use farmOS, refer to the [User Guide].

-For more information, read through some of the [Frequently Asked Questions].
+For more information, read the [Frequently Asked Questions].

 ## Quick Links